How To Make Halloween Glitter Ornaments

-This is a fun activity to help dress up your house for Halloween.
+DIY Halloween glitter ornaments are a fun activity to help dress up your house for Halloween.
 Last year we purchased a pre-lit black artificial tree online.
-The exact one we purchased isn’t currently available online, but I found a similar one on Amazon and Walmart.
+The exact one we purchased isn’t currently available online, but I found a similar one at Walmart.
 You could also use some tree branches, spray paint them black, add them to a spooky cauldron or tall vase and hang your ornaments off of those.

 This year we made these cute ornaments to add some bright bling to the tree.
 I mean who doesn’t love tree bling? 😉